L.A. Confidential (soundtrack)

 L.A.
 Confidential is either the original soundtrack, on the Restless Records label featuring mainly songs and source music, or the original film score, on Varèse Sarabande Records, of the 1997 Academy Award- and Golden Globe Award-winning film L.A.
 Confidential starring Kevin Spacey, Russell Crowe, Guy Pearce, James Cromwell, Danny DeVito, and Kim Basinger (who won the Academy Award for Best Supporting Actress for this film).
-The original score was composed by Jerry Goldsmith.
+The original score was composed and conducted by Jerry Goldsmith and performed by the Hollywood Studio Symphony.

 Track listing (Score on Varèse Sarabande)

 Jerry Goldsmith's score was nominated for the Academy Award for Best Original Dramatic Score, the Golden Globe Award for Best Original Score (lost both times to the score of Titanic), and the BAFTA Award for Best Film Music (lost to the music of Romeo + Juliet).
 It is based on a musical motif from Leonard Bernstein's Academy Award-nominated score for On the Waterfront.